Tom Goddard

 Models are sent from the ChimeraX molecular visualization desktop application using the Send to Quest tool in menu Tools / General.
 Any kind of data shown in ChimeraX can be viewed, and it can be sent from any computer (Mac, Linux, Windows) that can run ChimeraX, not requiring high-performance VR graphics.
 Send to Quest is in ChimeraX daily builds newer than March 22, 2023.

 A LookSee release candidate is on the Meta AppLab store.
 To get it join the LookSee release candidate channel using any web browser.
-Then in the Quest headset search the Store for LookSee and press the install button.
+After joining LookSee may appear in your Library panel in the Quest headset.
+Online Meta documentation says the prerelease appears in "My Preview Apps" in the app library, although I do not see that in my Quest 3 headsets (runtime v71).
+Formerly you could search the Store in the Quest headset for LookSee and press the install button, but that search now fails (tested Dec 3, 2024).
+Email me if you figure out how Meta's pre-release install works.
 A much more difficult method for installing LookSee directly from a .apk file is described below.

 LookSee |